jkmackie/House-Prices/README.md

 The benefit is that we can reduce the dimensions of our model.
 It turns out that PC_0 and PC_1, half of the original columns, explain over 95% of model variance.
 ***
+#### <ins>Enhancements</ins>
+Future model enhancements include ensembling multiple models.
+For example, averaging the results of Ridge regression and tree-based regression.
+Effective ensembling improves model accuracy, the signal, while averaging out noise that differs across models.

+Also, engineering more high correlation features will improve model accuracy.
+I suspect affluent buyers pay big premium for high "OverallCond" and "OverallQual" houses over low condition.
+Conversely, low-end buyers might pay a small premium for high condition over low condition.
+Perhaps a LOOE-style feature based average price by Neighborhood/Condition would capture this relationship.
+***
-The Iowa Houses model, the .ipynb notebook, scored 0.11963 on Kaggle.
+The posted Iowa Houses model, the .ipynb notebook, scored 0.11963 on Kaggle.
 This is top 25% on the Leaderboard.